shawna-tuli-silicon-valley/uci-ics-olympic-games-bayesian-data-analysis/README.md

 #  Olympic Games Bayesian Prediction ◯‍◯‍◯‍◯‍◯🏅

-Used Athlete_events.csv ~40MB dataset.
+Used Athlete_events.csv ~40MB dataset (filtered to the U.S. for this analysis).
 Kaggle: https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results